Download the Latest Technical Papers

 Interpretation of DHI Characteristics with Machine Learning

-Authors incorporate a machine learning workflow where principal component analysis (PCA) and self-organizing maps (SOM) analyse combinations of seismic attributes for meaningful patterns that correspond to direct hydrocarbon indicators.
+In this paper, the authors incorporate a machine learning workflow where principal component analysis (PCA) and self-organizing maps (SOM) are employed to analyze combinations of seismic attributes for meaningful patterns that correspond to direct hydrocarbon indicators.
+A machine learning multi-attribute approach with the proper input parameters can help interpreters to more efficiently and accurately evaluate DHIs and help reduce risk in prospects and projects.

 Seismic Interpretation Below Tuning with Multi-attribute Analysis